wallace222/react-portfolio/README.md

 ## NOTE FOR ASHBY HIMSELF

-1. What I need to do is I need to redirect all of the portfolio descriptions away from the their own portfolio page and onto home
+1. For the top two portfolios I will try by seperating them.
+2. then I will size the text section and the image section of both areas.

 2. Add two seperate background patterns to the site one for the headers. side and footer (hotel wallpaper black). and another white for the main content (ripples).